-- Providing appropriate and cost-effective information and advice on council services, decisions and achievements; - Sharing communications and engagement opportunities with our partners in detailing joint activities; - Continuous and ongoing dialogue with our delivery partners in other public sector organisations, the city's 'academic institutions, the city's business community, others in the private sector, voluntary and charitable organisations and social enterprise companies; and
+- Providing appropriate and cost-effective information and advice on council services, decisions and achievements; - Sharing communications and engagement opportunities with our partners in detailing joint activities; - Continuous and ongoing dialogue with our delivery partners in other public sector organisations, the city's academic institutions, the city's business community, others in the private sector, voluntary and charitable organisations and social enterprise companies;

-• Paid advertising of engagement events, where appropriate.
+- The use of social media platforms, where appropriate; and - Paid advertising of engagement events, where appropriate.

-The council will also place an emphasis on excellent communications with our employees and we plan improvements to the way in which we inform and engage with all members of staff and our elected members.
+The council will also place an emphasis on excellent communications with our employees and their representatives as we plan improvements to the way in which we inform and engage with all employees, trade unions and elected members.